jonathanhliu21/COM-Server/CONTRIBUTING.md

 Replace "&lt;baud&gt;" and "&lt;serport&gt;" with the baud and serial port of your serial device.

-Use pytest:
+Use the testing scripts:
 ```sh
 > pytest -vv
 ```

 Make sure that all tests pass.

 Some tests need the `com_server` command to be run or the Arduino to be plugged in.
-Make sure the listed command is run and and Arduino is plugged in to make sure that every test passes and none of them are skipped.
+Make sure to run both commands above and also ensure that the Arduino is plugged in.

 When writing tests, use the `pytest` library, and make them as specific as possible, testing a specific part of what you are making.
+Tests that do not require a serial port or a server should go into the `tests/passive` directory, and tests that do require an Arduino should go into the `tests/active` directory.

 I am also open to those who write new tests to already existing code, especially ones that can test if the methods of the `BaseConnection` and `Connection` classes are behaving properly.